Apprenticeships: delivering work-based training and qualifications to employees

 Once you have identified your apprentice and they have agreed to take part in one of the Apprenticeship programmes, simply contact an ApprenticeshipsNI contractor or a Higher Level Apprenticeships training provider who has been approved to deliver the relevant apprenticeship training in your area.

 The training contractor/provider will meet with you and your apprentice to discuss their training needs and will then develop a personal training programme.
 They will register your apprentice on the programme and ensure they are registered for any qualifications required as part of their framework.
 They will be with your apprentice every step of the way throughout the apprenticeship to support them and ensure they are making progress.

 A useful search facility is available on the Department for the Economy (DfE) website to find a suitable training contractor in your local area to deliver Level 2 and Level 3 ApprenticeshipsNI training:

-A list of training contractors for Higher Level Apprenticeships is also available on the nidirect website:
+A list of training providers for Higher Level Apprenticeships is also available on the nidirect website: